ECOSavvy is a sustainability consultancy specialising in systemic change facilitation.

-Recognising that the big challenges facing society are not simple, or even complicated, but complex has led to the realisation that theorical knowledge from the complexity sciences and in particular the emerging field of complex adaptive systems leadership theory can be useful for progressing the systemic changes required to accelerate progress towards the achievement of the United Nations Sustainable Development Goals (UN SDGs).
+Recognising that the big challenges facing society are not simple, or even complicated, but complex has led to the emergence of a specialist field of expertise, complex adaptive systems leadership theory.

 Complex Adaptative Systems Leadership Theory